UniversalDependencies/docs/_zh-dep/compound-vo.md

 The `compound:vo` relation is used for verb-object compounds where the combination is semantically one unit but syntactically separate.
 These are known as 離合詞 "separable words" in Chinese linguistics.

-These compounds run the range of (i) light verb constructions where the noun carries more semantic weight than the verb, such as 打-電話 / _dǎ-diànhuà_ hit-telephone "make a phone call" (which may be labeled `compound:lvc` in other languages), (ii) both the verb and noun contributing relatively equal semantic weight, such as 讀-書 / _dú-shū_ read-book "study", as well as (iii) situations where the verb carries the semantic weight over a redundant or relatively empty noun, such as 睡-覺 / _shuì-jiào_ sleep-sense "sleep" where the noun 覺 no longer has a modern lexical usage and in fact the verb 睡 can be -- and is often -- used on its own to convey the same meaning.
+These compounds run the range of:

+- (i) light verb constructions where the noun carries more semantic weight than the verb
+  - e.g., 打␣電話 / _dǎ-diànhuà_ hit-telephone "make a phone call" (which might be equivalent to `compound:lvc` in other languages)
+- (ii) both the verb and noun contributing relatively equal semantic weight
+  - e.g., 讀␣書 / _dú-shū_ read-book "study"
+- (iii) situations where the verb carries the semantic weight over a redundant or relatively empty noun
+  - e.g., 睡␣覺 / _shuì-jiào_ sleep-sense "sleep", where the noun 覺 no longer has a modern lexical usage and in fact the verb 睡 can be and is often used on its own to convey the same meaning

 All of the above cases have the same syntactic distribution, where the object behaves like a direct object of the verb.
 Therefore, verb-object compounds never take another object as direct object, and the object can be separated from the verb as in regular non-compound situations.

-For example, aspect markers as well as adverbials of duration and frequency may come in between:
+For example, aspect markers as well as adverbials of duration and frequency, when present, come in between:

 ~~~ conllu
 # visual-style 1 5 compound:vo	color:blue